sweattep/ancient_quotes/README.md

 >So, verily, with every difficulty, there is relief: verily, with every difficulty, there is relief: Therefore, when thou art free (from thine immediate task), still labour hard, And to thy Lord turn (all) thy attention.

 >We have created everything in due proportion.
 Our command comes only once, in the twinkling of an eye!

+>I want to let you bear your sin against me along with your other sins, then you will be one of those destined to the Fire.
+And that is the reward of the wrongdoers.